-We have previously used propionate dose-response curves (DRCs) using larval stage 1 (L1) arrest as a readout with the N2 C. elegans strain, and found an LD50 of ~80 mM in wild type animals {Watson, 2014 #2714}{Watson, 2016 #3248}{Bulcha, 2019 #3502}.
-When supplemented with vitamin B12, the LD50 was increased to 120 mM, while in animals carrying a deletion in the propionyl-CoA carboxylase ortholog pcca-1, or the first gene of the propionate shunt, acdh-1, the LD50 was reduced to 50 mM {Watson, 2014 #2714}{Watson, 2016 #3248}.
-It is technically not feasible to perform DRCs for large numbers of wild strains.
-Therefore, we first asked whether wild C. elegans would exhibit differences in propionate sensitivity using 12 strains that represent high genetic diversity {Andersen, 2012 #3363}.
-To mimic metabolic conditions of human propionic acidemia, we fed the animals vitamin B12-deplete E. coli OP50 bacteria which ensures that flux through the canonical propionate breakdown pathway was low {Watson, 2014 #2714}{Watson, 2016 #3248}.
-We performed three biological replicate experiments, each consisting of three technical replicates, and found that the 12 strains exhibit varying degrees of propionate sensitivity (Figures 1B, 1C).
-Nine of the strains had similar propionate sensitivities as the N2 strain with an LD50 of ~85 mM.
-The other three strains were more resistant to propionate with an LD50 of ~100-110 mM.
-Next, we carefully titrated propionate at concentrations between 80 and 120 mM with 10 mM increments.
-We confirmed that most strains exhibited sensitivity similar to the N2 strain, while two, DL238 and EG4725, were significantly more resistant (Figure 1D).
+Previously, we established C. elegans developmental growth assays after exposure to exogenous propionate as a model of propionic aciduria {Watson, 2014 #2714}{Watson, 2016 #3248}{Bulcha, 2019 #3502}.
+In these assays, first larval stage (L1) animals are exposed to propionate and the proportion of animals that develop beyond that stage are quantified.
+Propionate dose-response curves (DRCs) showed that the laboratory-adapted strain N2 has an LD50 of approximately 80 mM.
+By contrast, supplementation of vitamin B12, which breaks down propionate by the canonical pathway, makes animals more resistant to propionate (LD50 =120 mM) and loss of the propionyl-CoA carboxylase ortholog (pcca-1) or the first gene of the propionate shunt (acdh-1) make animals less resistant (LD50 = 50 mM) {Watson, 2014 #2714}{Watson, 2016 #3248}.
+Because it is technically not feasible to perform DRCs for all wild strains, we first asked whether wild C. elegans would exhibit differences in propionate sensitivity using 12 strains that represent high genetic diversity {Andersen, 2012 #3363}.
+To mimic metabolic conditions of human propionic acidemia, we fed the animals vitamin B12-deplete E. coli OP50 bacteria, which ensures that flux through the canonical propionate breakdown pathway was low {Watson, 2014 #2714}{Watson, 2016 #3248}.
+We performed three biological replicate experiments, each consisting of three technical replicates, and found that the 12 strains exhibited varying degrees of propionate sensitivity (Figures 1B, 1C).
+Nine of the strains had similar propionate sensitivities as the N2 strain with an LD50 of approximately 85 mM.
+The other three strains were more resistant to propionate with an LD50 of approximately 100-110 mM.
+Next, we carefully titrated propionate at concentrations between 80 and 120 mM with 10 mM increments and confirmed that most strains exhibited sensitivity similar to the N2 strain, but DL238 and EG4725 were significantly more resistant (Figure 1D), suggesting that some wild strains have natural mechanisms to cope with high levels of propionate independent of vitamin B12 and the canonical propionate breakdown pathway.

-In order to perform GWA, we needed to test propionate sensitivity in a broader panel of wild C. elegans strains.
-We reasoned that a single dose of propionate that could discriminate between more sensitive and more resistant strains would be a sensible approach.
-Propionate sensitivity assays can be noisy, in part because of slight variations in experimental and environmental factors such as incubator and room temperature, propionate concentrations (which can change slightly due to evaporation and dilution), etc. We needed to determine which dose of propionate to use in the broader panel of strains, and found that a concentration of 100 mM had the highest broad-sense heritability (H2 = 0.79)(Figures 1E, 1F).
+In order to perform GWA, we needed to test propionate sensitivity across a large set of wild C. elegans strains.
+We reasoned that a single dose of propionate could discriminate between sensitive and resistant strains.
+Propionate sensitivity assays can be noisy, in part because of slight variations in experimental and environmental factors such as incubator and room temperature, propionate concentrations (which can change slightly due to evaporation and dilution), etc. We needed to determine the dose of propionate to use in a larger set of strains and found that a concentration of 100 mM had the highest broad-sense heritability (H2 = 0.79)(Figures 1E, 1F).
 Therefore, we selected this dose for further experiments.
 As mentioned above, propionate sensitivity assays are noisy, and indeed we observed substantial variability across the dose-response experiments.
 Therefore, we performed power analysis to determine the number of replicate experiments that needed to be performed prior to testing a large number of wild strains.
 We found that five independent experiments, each with four technical replicates, would give us 80% power to detect a 20% difference in propionate sensitivity (Figure S1).

-Genome-Wide Association Mapping Identifies Loci that Modify Propionate Sensitivity
+Five genomic loci modify sensitivity to propionate across the C. elegans population